hltcoe/vaporengine/README.md

 ===========

-VaporEngine is a web application that allows users to explore an audio corpus by listening to and annotating "(Pseudo)Terms".
+VaporEngine is a web application that allows users to explore an audio corpus by listening to and annotating similiar-sounding audio-snippets called "(Pseudo)Terms".

 Requirements